-Authorisation of disclosure
+10.2 Authorisation of disclosure

-10.2(1) The commissioner may, in writing, authorise disclosure of information that is in the possession of the Police Service.

-(1A) Authorisation under subsection (1) must accord with any regulations made in relation to disclosure of such information, and any such authorisation is to be taken as authorising disclosure in accordance with any such regulations.
+- (1) The commissioner may, in writing, authorise disclosure of information that is in the possession of the police service. - (1A) Authorisation under subsection (1) must accord with any regulations made in relation to disclosure of such information, and any such authorisation is to be taken as authorising disclosure in accordance with any such regulations.

-&lt;sup>6 Police Powers and Responsibilities Act 2000, section 211 (Additional case when arrest for minor drugs offence may be discontinued)
+7 Police Powers and Responsibilities Act 2000, section 211 (Additional case when arrest for minor drugs offence may be discontinued)

-(1B) Also, subject to any regulation made under subsection (1A), the commissioner may impose conditions on the disclosure of information under this section.

-(1C) A person to whom the information is disclosed must not contravene a condition imposed under subsection (1B).
+- (1B) Also, subject to any regulation made under subsection (1A), the commissioner may impose conditions on the disclosure of information under this section. - (1C) A person to whom the information is disclosed must not contravene a condition imposed under subsection (1B).